Luxury Home Linked to Black Coffee’s Elite Neighbourhood Listed for R175 Million in Clifton

 A luxury residence on Nettleton Road in Clifton, Cape Town, often linked to high profile residents, including DJ Black Coffee, has been listed for R175 million.

-The property, located on what is regarded as one of Africa’s most expensive residential streets, has once again drawn attention to the area’s millionaire real estate market.
-The South African reported on 26 June 2026, that the home, marketed by luxury agent Pasha dos Santos of Pasha Property Global and also featured on Property24, spans about 724m² and includes four bedrooms and four bathrooms.
+The South African reported on 26 June 2026, that the property, located on what is regarded as one of Africa’s most expensive residential streets, has once again drawn attention to the area’s millionaire real estate market.

-It's impressive views of the Atlantic Ocean, Clifton beaches, and the Twelve Apostles mountain range, as well as the infinity pool that visually merges with the ocean horizon, are some of the key feature of the home.
+It's impressive views of the Atlantic Ocean, Clifton beaches, and the Twelve Apostles mountain range, as well as the infinity pool that visually merges with the ocean horizon, are some of the key features of the home.

 Source: UGC